Run Baby Run (2023 film): Plot

 The film starts with the death of a medical student named Sophie after she falls from a building.

-The story flashes forward to seven days later.
-A banker called Sathya, who recently got engaged, visits a jewellery store, looking to surprise his fiancée with earrings.
-After buying the jewellery, he picks up his fiance and looks forward to impressing her with the costly gift when he suddenly notices another young woman hiding in his car's back seat.
+The story flashes forward by seven days.
+Sathya, a banker who recently got engaged, visits a jewellery store, looking to surprise his fiancée Priyanka with earrings.
+After buying the jewellery, he picks up Priyanka and looks forward to impressing her with the costly gift when he suddenly notices another young woman hiding in the backseat of his car.

 Sathya gets caught in a catch-22 situation.
 He cannot continue to drive without knowing who the woman hiding in his car is.
-At the same time, Sathya cannot stop the vehicle and question the woman, lest his future wife gets the wrong impression.
+At the same time, he cannot stop the vehicle and question the woman, lest his future wife gets the wrong impression.
 He waits for the opportune moment, which takes quite a while, and finally, when he does get the opportunity, he questions her.
 He discovers that the woman hiding in his car is Tara, a medical college student, and her life is in danger.
-She begs him to allow her to stay in his flat until her guardian, Father Vincent, comes and picks her up in an hour or two.
-Sathya initially refuses and is adamant about throwing her out.
-But eventually, he gives in, moved by her plight.
-He lets her into a guest room and tells her she does not have to let him know when she leaves with her guardian.
-However, that turned out to be a horrible mistake.
+She begs him to let her stay in his flat until her guardian, Father Vincent, comes and picks her up in an hour or two.
+Sathya initially refuses and is adamant about throwing her out, but eventually, he gives in, moved by her plight.
+He lets her into a guest room and tells her she does not have to let him know when she leaves with Vincent.
+However, this turns out to be a horrible mistake.

-The following morning, his future father-in-law visits him, and he only then notices that Tara's dupatta and handbag are still where she left them in his living room.
+The following morning, Sathya's future father-in-law visits him, and he only then notices that Tara's dupatta and handbag are still where she left them in his living room.
 He looks into the room where he left her and sees Tara unconscious, presumably dead, on the floor.
-Just then, the police arrive at his flat to investigate a disturbance in the building, but they don't discover anything in Sathya's flat.
+Just then, the police arrive at his flat to investigate a disturbance in the building, but they find nothing there.